Massaro House

-Massaro House is a residence inspired by famed architect Frank Lloyd Wright on privately owned Petre Island in Lake Mahopac, New York, roughly 50 miles north of New York city.
-The design and construction of the house has a complex history, due to the involvement Wright and its high cost.
-It was initially known as the "Chahroudi House", for the client who commissioned it, but after its completion in 2007 attained the name of the man who bought the designs and funded the construcion, Joseph Massaro.
-The association of Wright with the residence has been legally disputed by Frank Lloyd Wright Foundation.
+Massaro House is a residence on privately owned Petre Island in Lake Mahopac, New York, roughly 50 mi north of New York City.
+Inspired by architect Frank Lloyd Wright, the home's design and construction have had a complex and controversial history.
+Wright's plan was initially known as the "Chahroudi House", for the client who commissioned it back in 1949, and for whom Wright designed and built a much smaller cottage on the island when his proposal for the main home proved prohibitively expensive for the local engineer.

-Brad Pitt received the mansion and the small island it is on as a $15 million dollar gift from Angelina Jolie for his 50th birthday.
+In 1996 sheet metal contractor Frank Massaro acquired Petre Island and the long dormant drawings for the main home.
+In developing a plan to construct the home with numerous modifications, including some reflecting improved systems and technologies, a conflict arose over the project's authenticity with the Frank Lloyd Wright Foundation, which successfully legally disputed Massaro's right to refer to the structure as a Wright design.

+Due to the subsequent out-of-court settlement between Massaro and the foundation the home can only be described as being "inspired by Wright" rather than a faithfully rendered, certified Wright design.

 Concept

-In 1949, architect Frank Lloyd Wright received a commission from Ahmed Chahroudi to build a house on a 10 acre island the engineer owned in Lake Mahopac, Petre (historically spelled "Petra", from the Latin for "rock", reflecting the prominence where the home was to be constructed).
+In 1949, architect Frank Lloyd Wright received a commission from engineer Ahmed Chahroudi to build a house on a 10 acre island he owned in Lake Mahopac, Petre (alternatively spelled "Petra", from the Latin for "rock", reflecting the prominence where the home was to be constructed).
 Chahroudi would later state that during a lunch meeting with Wright and Edgar Kaufmann, the owner of Wright's celebrated Fallingwater, the architect told Kaufmann: "When I finish the house on the island, it will surpass your Fallingwater".

-Wright worked on designing a one-story, 5000 sqft house for three months, but the project was cancelled when Chahroudi realized he would not be able to afford either the $50,000 budget that Wright envisioned for the project or a second more modest version he requested.
-Instead, he had Wright build a three bedroom 1200 sqft guest cottage the architect had designed for the island (today known as the A. K. Chahroudi Cottage), later occupying it with his family as a summer retreat.
+Wright worked on designing a one-story, 5000 sqft house for three months, but the project was cancelled when Chahroudi realized he would not be able to afford either the $50,000 budget that Wright envisioned for the home or a second more modest version he requested.
+Instead, he had Wright build a three bedroom 1200 sqft guest cottage the architect had designed for the island (known today as the A. K. Chahroudi Cottage), later occupying it with his family as a summer retreat.